-The Arkansas State Crime Laboratory participates in CODIS as a State DNA Index System laboratory.
-The Laboratory began using DNA to process criminal cases in 1996 and started uploading profiles to NDIS in 1998.
-The Laboratory performs analysis on both convicted offender and forensic samples.
-From 2006 through 2010, the Laboratory outsourced the analysis of approximately 2,400 forensic samples.
-The Laboratory was first accredited by the American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB) in 2004 and was reaccredited by ASCLD/LAB in December 2009 for a period of 5 years.
+The Florida Department of Law Enforcement, Orlando Regional Crime Laboratory participates in the CODIS program as a Local DNA Index System (LDIS) laboratory.
+The Laboratory began using DNA to process criminal cases in 1991 and started uploading profiles to SDIS in 1997.
+The Laboratory performs analysis on forensic samples only.
+Beginning in September 2006, the Florida Department of Law Enforcement contracted with two private laboratories for the analysis of forensic samples.
+In 2009, the Orlando Regional Crime Laboratory forwarded 392 evidence submissions to one contractor for analysis, and in 2010, the Laboratory forwarded 275 evidence submissions to the other contractor for analysis.
+The Laboratory was first accredited by the American Society of Crime Laboratories Directors/Laboratory Accreditation Board in 1990 and was reaccredited in September 2010 for a period of 5 years.